 Public consultation and the Planning and Licensing Committee

 Most major planning applications submitted to Nottinghamshire County Council are considered by the Planning and Licensing Committee.
-Meetings are held every six weeks at County Hall in West Bridgford.
+Meetings are usually held every six weeks at County Hall in West Bridgford.
+However, during the Covid-19 pandemic, meetings are being held virtually.
+More details on how these meetings are being held can be found on our what happens in a planning meeting page.

-In the event where there is no majority vote, the Chair of the Planning and Licensing Committee, Councillor John Wilkinson, has the casting vote to decide the outcome of a planning application.
+In the event where there is no majority vote, the Chair of the Planning and Licensing Committee, Councillor Chris Barnfather, has the casting vote to decide the outcome of a planning application.

 Members of the Committee are selected by the County Council’s different political groups.
 Membership reflects the number of ward seats each party has across the county.
 View the current membership of the Planning Committee.